SH.04 - Computer Services

 - TCC uses the following technology-based deterrents to help combat copyright infringements and Peer-to-Peer access on the TCC network.

 - Bandwidth monitoring through the College’s network and firewall technology which alarms network staff of suspicious behavior consistent with P2P file sharing.

 - Use of a firewall to block known ports used by some peer-to-peer software.

 - TCC offers legal alternatives to illegal downloading, such as library materials and services.
-For a list of sites for legal downloading see the Library's Copyright Guide.

 - The TCC Library also offers education and information on copyright compliance.